giorgiosld/Natural-Language-Processing/README.md

 ## Repository Structure
 The repository is structured as follows:
-- [Book Exercises](book_exercises/): Contains the code developed following the book Natural Language Processing with Python;
+- [Book](book/): Contains the code developed following the book Natural Language Processing with Python;

 ## Prerequisites
 - Python 3.x (already included in Google Colab);